 IREF withholding tax is applicable irrespective of whether the affected profits and gains arose to the IREF before this date.
 Not all profits or gains from Irish real estate assets are subject to the new tax; in particular, the capital gain on the disposal of certain properties may be excluded from the tax for certain investors.
-The Directors consider the ICAV an IREF and that, consequently, IREF withholding tax will need to be applied to future distributions and redemptions made to affected investors out of relevant profits and gains.
+The Directors consider the ICAV an IREF and that, consequently, IREF withholding tax will need to be applied to future distributions and redemptionsmade to affected investors out of relevant profits and gains.

-11 Investment property
+10 Investment property

-The total consideration before acquisition expenses of the properties acquired during the year amounted to EUR Nil (2020: EUR 3,405,000) and the total costs of acquisition which comprised of stamp duty, legal services and other directly attributable costs arising from the transactions amounted to EUR Nil (2020: EUR 314,046) resulting in total capitalised costs of EUR Nil (2020: EUR 3,719,046) to the ICAV during the year.
-The fair value of the ICAV's investment properties for the year ended 30 September 2021 was EUR 48,570,000 (2020: EUR 48,245,000) resulting in an unrealised gain of EUR 325,000 (2020: unrealised loss of: EUR 2,989,046).
+The total consideration before acquisition expenses of the properties acquired during the year amounted to EUR 9,370,000 (2021: EUR Nil) and the total costs of acquisition which comprised of stamp duty, legal services and other directly attributable costs arising from the transactions amounted to EUR 785,757 (2021: Nil) resulting in total capitalised costs of EUR 10,155,757 (2021: Nil) to the ICAV during the year.
+The total consideration of the property sold during the year amounted to EUR 3,991,534 (2021: EUR Nil) The fair value of the ICAV's investment properties for the year ended 30 September 2022 was EUR 54,830,000 (2021: EUR 48,570,000).
+The net gain on fair value of investment property was EUR 95,777 (2021: EUR 325,000).